nxp-mcuxpresso/mcux-sdk-middleware-mpp/sdk/readme.md

 ### 8. Fetch the sdk repo by running the below commands:

-The script install_sdk.sh will also create symbolink links inside sdk folder to the respective folders in mpp repository `$ cd mpp`
+The script install_sdk.py will also create symbolink links inside sdk folder to the respective folders in mpp repository `$ cd mpp`

-`$ ./sdk/install_sdk.sh` check the usage with ./sdk/install_sdk.sh -h
+`$ python3 ./sdk/install_sdk.py` check the usage with python3 ./sdk/install_sdk.py -h

 ### 9. Install Python Dependency (optional)
 ```